ArturoBlas/docker-captainhook/README.md

 docker-captainhook
 ==================

-Docker image that setups [captainhook](https://github.com/bketelsen/captainhook) for getting webhook notifications.
+Docker image that sets up [captainhook](https://github.com/bketelsen/captainhook) for getting webhook notifications.

 To use this image pull it from the Docker Registry Hub: